Great Southern Weather

 Great Southern Forecast

-Monday Cloudy.
-Very high (90%) chance of showers, most likely in the afternoon.
-The chance of a thunderstorm in the afternoon.
-Possible hail in the south in the afternoon and evening.
-Light winds becoming NW 20 to 30 km/h in the morning then turning SW 15 to 25 km/h in the afternoon.
+Tuesday Cloudy.
+Very high (95%) chance of showers, most likely in the afternoon and early evening.
+Possible hail in the evening.
+The chance of a thunderstorm in the afternoon and early evening.
+Winds W/NW 15 to 25 km/h turning SW 25 to 35 km/h in the late afternoon.

-Tuesday Partly cloudy.
-Slight (20%) chance of a shower in the east, near zero chance elsewhere.
-Winds SW 15 to 20 km/h tending S 15 to 25 km/h during the morning then becoming light during the evening.
+Wednesday Partly cloudy.
+Slight (20%) chance of a shower in the east in the morning.
+Near zero chance of rain elsewhere.
+Winds SW 20 to 30 km/h tending S 15 to 25 km/h during the morning then becoming light during the afternoon.

 Great Southern Observations